-The school also organises half-day excursions to the beautiful surroundings of Bolzano in the Dolomites and a social dinner in one of the characteristic restaurants of the town.
+The school also organises a half-day excursion to the beautiful surroundings of Bolzano in the Dolomites and a social dinner in one of the characteristic restaurants of the town.

 VENUE

 SESchool 2017 is in its third edition and will be hosted at the University of Bozen-Bolzano, in Bolzano, the capital of the autonomous province South Tyrol, in northern Italy.
 Since 2010, the town has been ranked among the top 5 Italian cities for quality-of-life.
 The town offers several points of interest such as the Museum of Archaeology, where the mummy of the iceman Ötzi is preserved, and has a beautiful shopping area under medieval arcades in the city centre.
 There are several walks starting from the town and leading to the surrounding hills or following the three rivers for kilometres.
 The whole valley hosting Bolzano can be admired while going up the hill with any of the three cable cars starting from the town.